telerik/winforms-docs/knowledge-base/virtualgrid-column-sort-index.md

 |----|----|----|
 |2024.1.312|VirtualGrid for WinForms|[Dinko Krastev](https://www.telerik.com/blogs/author/dinko-krastev)|

 ## Description

 Marking the column sort number is not supported out of the box.
-In this article we will demonstrate how you can add custom element in the header cell to show the sort index of the column.
+In this article, we will demonstrate how you can add a custom element in the header cell to show the sort index of the column.

 ![virtualgrid-column-sort-index](images/virtualgrid-column-sort-index.gif)